 The Quality Survival Standards includes two certifications: QSS and QSS+, each with a core set of nutrition and survival specifications*

 All QSS-certified products contain at least 1,800 quality calories per person, per day to help keep you nourished and alert.
 Empty calories from sources like sugar drinks do not provide the nutritional value needed for sustained energy.
-For that reason, QSS counts only quality calories derived from complex carbohydrates found in complete foods.
+For that reason, QSS does not count empty calories such as sugary drinks and seasonings.

 Standard 2: PROTEIN: 40g per day